Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 - Helm 3+
 - A CloudZero API key
 - Each Kubernetes cluster must have a route to the internet and a rule that allows egress from the agent to the CloudZero collector endpoint at https://api.cloudzero.com on port 443
-- A kube-state-metrics exporter running in the cluster, available via Kubernetes Service (see below for details)

 ## Installation